warmcat/libwebsockets/READMEs/README.async-dns.md

     a list on the first request, not spawn multiple requests)
  - observes TTL in cache
  - TTL and timeout use `lws_sul` timers on the event loop
+ - Uses CNAME resolution inside the same response if present, otherwise recurses to resolve the CNAME (up to 3 deep)
  - ipv6 pieces only built if cmake `LWS_IPV6` enabled

 ## Api